-The Presidio is a national park in San Francisco that welcomes more than five million visitors each year.
-Here you'll find everything you'd expect from a national park, and many surprises – including all the affordable ways you can explore the Presidio.
+The Presidio is a national park site in San Francisco that welcomes more than five million visitors each year.
+Here you'll find everything you'd expect from a national park, and many surprises – including many affordable things to do.

-To help you get started, we've curated ten free adventures that will introduce you to all the Presidio has to offer.
+To help get you started, we've curated ten free adventures to introduce you to all the Presidio has to offer.

 We're just going to say it: the Presidio has the most picturesque views of San Francisco's International Orange icon, the Golden Gate Bridge.
 Head out on an Instagram-worthy adventure of your own to capture this beauty from several different locations.
 Start with an "up-close-and-personal" view from the Golden Gate Bridge Welcome Center.
 We also recommend grabbing a snap from beneath the span at

 Fort Point National Historic Site, from

 Torpedo Warf at Crissy Field, and from

 Baker Beach.
 Share your favorite photos at #PresidioSF.

 Are you a long-time bird lover or is this the first time you've put on a pair of binoculars?
 Well, we have birding for every birder.
 Located along the Pacific Flyway, the Presidio attracts hundreds of migrating bird species.
 Popular birdwatching sites in the park include El Polin Spring, where you can spot Allen Hummingbirds frolicking in the restored stream; Quartermaster Reach Marsh, where you might see an egret along the water’s edge; and Crissy Marsh, where Buffleheads or Belted Kingfishers are frequent visitors.
 You can explore them all through the Tennessee Hollow Watershed Walk.
 At both El Polin Spring and Crissy Marsh you'll find picnic tables and public restrooms.